Using material from this site

 Is there an Edith Cavell museum at Swardeston or elsewhere in Norfolk?

-No – all we have here is a large box of Edith Cavell memorabilia – photographs, books, paintings, etc. The best items will be placed on display at the next Cavell Festival.
+There is no museum, but we do have a large and growing collection of Edith Cavell memorabilia – photographs, books, paintings, etc. The best items will be placed on display at the next Cavell Festival.
 At other times they can be viewed by prior arrangement.
 Please use the Enquiry email to make necessary arrangements.